crateio/distutils2/docs/source/projects-index.client.rst

 The aim of this module is to choose the best way to query the API, using the less possible XML-RPC, and when possible the simple index.

+.. note:: This index is not yet available, so please rely on XMLRPC client or Simple Crawler to browse indexes.

 API
 ===